charykui/Observability-Project/README.md

 ## Creating SLIs and SLOs
 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name three SLIs that you would use to measure the success of this SLO.

--Application uptime should be >= 99.999 % in period of one month -Successfull per service request should be >= 99.99% requests -All Services with successful responses should be  >= 99.99% requests
+1.Uptime : uptime should be >= 99.999 % in period of one month
+2.Error Rate :All Services returning 20x HTTP status should be >=98% in a month
+             -Error per second <= 0.05% of the requests 3.Traffic : Successfull per service request should be >= 99.99% requests in a month 4.Memory Usage : Memory usage should be <=93% everytime in a month 5.Latency :Average response time should be less than 0.75 seconds

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.

 1. Uptime
   -Pod Uptime
-  -Success Requests Percentage/second
-  -Service Success
+  -Service Success response rate
 2. Error Rate
-  -Number of Errors/second
+- -Number of status requests/minute
   -Error Response Rate/second
+  -requests per second
 3. Traffic
-  -Number of Requests/second
   -Number of Successful Requests/0.5s
 4. Latency
   -Response Time average
-  -Resource Usage/Saturation
 5. Memory Usage
   -CPU Utilization
   -Memory Utilization